SST banner

 The service tax will be charged per transaction.

-As SCB is required to remit the service to Customs in MYR, the service tax will be converted into MYR.
+As SCB is required to remit the service tax to Customs in MYR, the service tax will be converted into MYR.

-The disbursement of loans/financing, as well as interest/profit charged, are not subject to service tax.
+The disbursement of loans / financing, as well as interest / profit charged, are not subject to service tax.

 The bank guarantee is regarded as an export service as it is issued to guarantee land or goods outside Malaysia.